{user_name}

 4. Duration of storage

-The data will be deleted as soon as they are no longer necessary for achieving the purpose for which they were collected.
-In the case of data collected to provide the website, this is the case when the respective session has ended.
+The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
+In the case of collecting data to provide the website, this is the case when the respective session has ended.

-In the case of storage of data in log files, this is the case after at most seven days.
+In the case of storing data in log files, this is the case after at most seven days.
 Further storage is possible.
-In this case, the IP addresses of users are deleted or anonymized so that assignment of the requesting client is no longer possible.
+In this case, the users' IP addresses will be deleted or altered so that an assignment to the calling client is no longer possible.

-The collection of data for the provision of the website and the storage of data in log files is absolutely necessary for the operation of the website.
-Therefore, there is no option for objection by the user.
+The collection of data to provide the website and the storage of data in log files are essential for the operation of the website.
+Therefore, the user has no possibility to object.

 1. Description and scope of data processing

 We use cookies to make our website functional.
-Some elements of our website require that the accessing browser can still be identified after a page change.
+Some elements of our website require that the calling browser can still be identified after a page change.

 1. Language settings